Healthy Homes Assessment Raupunga

 Raupunga Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Raupunga and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory to all Raupunga and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords must keep records of their compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers have to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023